Noskcaj19/TheFloorIsLava/README.md

 [Original mod](https://mods.factorio.com/mod/TheFloorIsLava) by westoncraft, [updated to 1.0/1.1](https://github.com/Xorimuth/TheFloorIsLava) by Xorimuth, tweaks by Noskcaj19

 Tweaks:
-- Added mod settings allowing adjusting how much damage is taken
+- Added options allowing adjusting how much damage is taken
 - Added an option to start burning immediately
 - Added an option to die instantly
 - Added an option to ignore armor and resistances